Articles / If You Cannot Define Done, Do Not Automate Yet

 Why this matters

 Automation makes things faster.
-If your workflow is unclear, automation makes the chaos faster.
-That is why clarity comes first, then automation.
+If your workflow is unclear, it just makes the chaos faster.
+That is why clarity comes first and automation comes second.

 If you want help with this, book a discovery call.